 eXtensible HyperText Markup Language

 XHTML is a version of HTML4 which meets the XML standard.
-It’s largely been replaced by HTML5 – which has a more diverse feature set – but it is still in use today in some corners of the internet.
+It’s largely been replaced by HTML5 thanks to demands for a more diverse feature set.
+But it is still in use today in some corners of the internet.
 Most sites that use XHTML are those developed years ago that haven’t been updated in a while.

 XHTML and HTML are very similar, but there are a few differences that you may notice.
 For instance, HTML attributes must have both a name and a value; you can’t use standalone attributes.
 In addition, all XHTML tags are written in lowercase.
 In HTML, you can write using uppercase or lowercase, even though best practices suggest you should use lowercase.

 Markup languages are used to define elements within a document.
 These languages, like HTML and XML, are designed to be readable by humans.
-This makes it easy for you to understand what data a markup language is representing.
+This makes it easy for you to understand what data markup languages are representing.